Inside: Stepb-by-step tutorial to make an outdoor curtain rod that won’t rust.

 I rented a really good power washer from my local equipment rental.
 Then I put on my scuzzies and made it rain!!!

 Take a look at what a difference it made!

 There I am in my scuzzies.
 By the end I was drenched and had the day before’s mascara running down my face.
-I don’t know what it is about power washing, but it is thrilling!
-Like instant gratification watching all of that filth rinse off!
+I don’t know what it is about power washing, but it’s thrilling!
+Like instant gratification watching all that filth rinse off!

 So now that I had a clean patio cover I could get going on my Outdoor Curtain Rods!
 Here’s how we did it…